Disclosure: I am compensated for purchases made through some links on this site. Click for details.

-To adjust most rings, just slide them along the shaft to the spot you want and secure.
+To adjust most rings, just slide them along the shaft to the spot you want and secure them.
 For information on how to secure your drip ring, see the installation section above for your style ring.

 Kayak paddle drip rings help prevent water from running down the shaft onto you and your kayak.
 The use of drip rings often depends on paddling style and personal preference.

 Many kayak paddles come with drip rings but don’t worry if your paddle doesn’t have them.
-One of the four styles of rings we covered will meet your needs.
+One of the four styles of drip guards I covered will meet your needs.

-If you’re new to kayaking, remember to install the drip rings cupped side out toward the paddle and at a distance from 4 to 8 inches from the blade where the ring doesn’t enter the surface of the water or drop water onto the kayak on the upstroke.
+If you’re new to kayaking, remember to install the drip rings cupped side out toward the paddle and the kayak paddle drip ring placement should be 4 to 8 inches from the blade where the ring doesn’t enter the surface of the water or drop water onto the kayak on the upstroke.